MISAE SOLAR PARK II

 Misae Solar Park II is ready to build and has an executed interconnection agreement.
-It is expected to declare Notice to Proceed in September 2019 and achieve mechanical operation in March 2021.
+It is expected to declare Notice to Proceed in December 2020 and reach COD in December 2022.

 Rubicon infrastructure Partners has been engaged to identify the optimal equity buyer providing the best valuation, terms and proven capability to execute the transaction within the specified timeframe.

 Please direct all inquiries and communication regarding Misae Solar Park II directly to Rubicon Capital Advisors:

 Managing Director – New York, NY